unboxed/unboxed.co/README.md

 Upload caricatures at a size at or near to (212px * 425px), with a transparent background.
 This can be done with e.g. the Mac Preview app.

-## Removing someone from people
+## Removing an employee from the site

-Use `ruby 'lib/remove_person.rb'` to start the script to remove someone from the website.
-Type their proper full name into the script.
+Use `ruby 'lib/remove_person.rb'` to start a script to remove an employee from the people page and their links across the site.

 ## Blog CSS Features